AmpersandJS/ampersandjs.com/learn_markdown/state.md

 ## Cached, derived properties are awesome

-So, say you have a more "expensive" computation for model.
-Say you're parsing a long string for URLs and turning them into HTML and then wanting to reference that later.
+So, say you have a more "expensive" computation in a model.
+Maybe you're parsing a long string for URLs, turning them into HTML, then wanting to reference that later.
 Again, this is built in.

 By default, derived properties are cached.